 But perhaps the most important, on-going, fundamental skill we learn is how to listen–how to listen as a participant within an enchanted (that is, a “minded”) world.

-the land itself.
 All of our stories arise from that.
-Stories in poetry, song, dance, mask making, art, humming.
+Stories in poetry, song, dance, theatre, mask and puppet-making, art, humming, musicianship.
 Stories of service, lust and compassion.
 For we are the people of the mist (one of the in-between, liminal places).
 Our creativity flows into us from the earth itself.
 Out of the mist our ancient stories return to us.
 Ack into the mist our life’s stories return as blessings to the generations yet to come.

 It takes a while to comprehend how to be a practicing Druid in this city, how to live with the wild here.
 It is possible to conceive of the city as only a bewildering array of distractions, all vying for attention.
 Indeed, the city is also exactly that.
 Attentive training, therefore, is required to experience how nature sculpts our skin into a city that is not only built on but is built OF the earth herself.
 As we walk on the streets or ride the subways, we are plunged deeply into earth elements.

 Here the chthonic gods of the land are absolutely everywhere.
 We feel their stones, their mountain depths.
 We are gripped by the gravity that binds us—with these bricks, concrete, glass and metal—to the land itself.
 And everywhere we look, matters of soil and growth crack the façade of cement to expose the uncontainable wildness of nature.
 The wind makes caverns; rain and snow fall through; lightning and thunder shatter human complacency to bring in rolling lessons about the shifts and tides of life.
 Streams of water are infrequent and sometimes irreverent: we are constantly learning to adjust to and abide by the ways of Mother.